-7. Cabinet Ideas for Laundry Room Sinks
+7. Optimizing Laundry Room Space

 Great laundry room ideas will include as much storage space as possible, with as much of it inside cabinetry as possible.
-Keep your laundry supplies organized inside a laundry room cabinet unit, either beside a stacked washer and dryer combo, or over a standard washer and dryer.
+Keep your laundry supplies organized inside a laundry room cabinet unit, either beside a stacked washer and dryer combo or over a standard washer and dryer.
 A tall wall cabinet can hide your ironing board or a folded drying rack.
 It’s also a great place to stash mops, brooms, and other tall cleaning tools.